tsherida2012/MadLibs-python/README.txt

 REQUIREMENTS
 ------------

-This module requires the random created using python 3.9 used linux shell to create this CLI
+Only additional module random used created using python 3.9 used linux shell to create this CLI